 How the Connections Model works

-The model has two elements, component and expressive.
+The model has 2 elements, component and expressive.
 These elements and their parts move, connect and change over time.

 These are disabled young people’s key resources and relationships: